cf7/AvaJava/README.md

 ![alt tag](https://raw.githubusercontent.com/ronaldooeee/AvaJava/master/AvaJava_Logo.png)

 <b>AvaJava is a mash-up of Python, CoffeeScript, Javascript, and OCaml that compiles into Python.</b>
-It combines the most interesting parts of these languages, and also provides a new selection of operators (<i>to come</i>).<br>
+It combines the most interesting parts of these languages, and also provides a new selection of operators (<i>to come</i>).
-This language will be designed in a way to facilitate faster typing and more concise representations that do not sacrifice readability.<br>
+This language will be designed in a way to facilitate faster typing and more concise representations that do not sacrifice readability.

 ####<i>Features/Planned Implementation (Subject to Change)</i>
 <ul>